Layla-AC/kiwi-cli/README.md

 New Features:
 * Nestable CLI shells with unique parser and command objects.
 * Multiple Environments per shell allowing for more complex parser functions.
 * Persistent state object in scope of the parser and all commands loaded into a shell.
+Must be bound in shell data.

 If you used Kiwi-CLI up until now, you will need to modify your implementation for the new overhaul- backwards compatibility has not been maintained due to the extent of the rewrite.